oils-for-unix/oils/doc/unicode.md

 Notes on Unicode in Shell
 =========================

-List of operations that are aware of code points:
+This is a list of operations in shell that should be aware of Unicode characters.
+(OSH doesn't implement all of them yet, e.g. all the glob stuff.)

 - Length operator counts code points: `${#s}`
   - TODO: provide an option to count bytes.